Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 ### FCC has sudo rights

-{{< alert icon="warning" >}}
+{{< alert icon="envelope" >}}
 I am not a lawyer, I am just a denizen of the internet trying to make sense of an evolving situation.
-If you spot an issue please email me.
+If you spot an issue please [email me](mailto:julia.desmazes@gmail.com).
 {{< /alert >}}

 On March 23, 2026 the US Federal Communications Commission (FCC) made a decision that resonated throughout tech circles when they decided to include consumer foreign made routers on the [Covered List](https://www.fcc.gov/supplychain/coveredlist),